PaulleDemon/AWS-deployment/redirectHttps.md

 # Redirecting traffic from Http to Https:

-If you don't have an SSL certificate for your domain you can request one from the certificate manager in the AWS console.
+If you don't have an SSL certificate for your domain, you can request one from the certificate manager in the AWS console.
 There are a lot of tutorials so I won't be doing it

 Chances are that you don't want your users to connect through HTTP you instead want them to be connected using HTTPS: